 Optus compares quite well with a slew of smaller providers all jostling for your attention.
-With unlimited NBN data from only $60 per month, you arguably can’t put a foot wrong.
 However, where Optus can fall behind is the price for its speed boost, as well as its overall base NBN pricing.
 If you’re looking for a cheaper broadband option, other providers worth keeping an eye out for include:

 Is an Optus NBN plan worth the money?

-As one of the largest providers in Australia, Optus has cemented itself as one of the strongest NBN providers.
-With plans starting at just $60, it is well-positioned to take on the bigger providers and compete with the smaller ones alike.
+As one of the largest providers in Australia, Optus has cemented itself as one of the strongest NBN providers around.
+With high-speed plans starting at $75 per month, it is well-positioned to take on the bigger providers and compete with the smaller ones alike.

 Keep in mind that in addition to monthly plan costs, set-up fees may be prohibitive, as well as the price of speed boosts.
-Although Optus benefits from its entertainment packages, but this may not be enough to sway some consumers.
+Although Optus benefits from its entertainment packages, this may not be enough to sway some consumers.

-As you move into faster NBN speed tiers, Optus may fall behind a bevy of small providers offering cut-price rates and lots of ‘bang for buck’.
-Optus is certainly not falling much behind, but if on a budget, the extra $10 here and there can make or break a plan, especially considering NBN 100 plans start at the $95 per month price mark.
+As you move into faster NBN speed tiers, Optus may fall behind some of the smaller providers offering slightly cheaper prices.
+However, it’s not typically a massive monthly price gap, but for Aussies on a budget, the extra $10 here and there can make or break a plan, especially considering NBN 100 plans start at the $95 per month price mark.

 The next time you’re shopping around, Optus is well worth a look into – especially if looking for internet and entertainment – but if you’re after the cheapest price, there may be other providers worth keeping an eye out for.